Emmanuel913-sketch/Global-Electric-Vehicle-sales-trends-from-2010-2024/README.md

 ## Ethical considerations
-* There Were no any persal data that could have violated any data privacy, bias or fairness issues with the data and there was nothing to anonymise.
+* There Were no any personal data that could have violated any data privacy, bias or fairness issues with the data and there was nothing to anonymise.
 * The data is within what is legally allowed from Kaggle.

 ## Dashboard Design